 A chart is a graphical representation of tabular data.
 Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data that may otherwise be difficult to see in a map or as raw numbers in a table.
 Use charts in conjunction with maps to explore your data or to help tell a story.

 Charts are created and edited in the chart view.
 Once a chart has been created, a chart frame containing the chart can be added to your layout.
-Chart frame properties, such as the background, border, and shadow, can be modified on the Format tab.
-Use the Format Chart Frame pane to adjust the visibility, chart references, and placement.
+Chart frame properties, such as the background, border, and shadow, can be modified on the Chart Frame tab.
+Use the Element pane to adjust the visibility, chart references, and placement.

 Add a chart frame to a layout

 To add a chart to a layout, ensure that the layout contains a map frame pointing to a map with charts.
 If a chart does not already exist, first create one.

 - With layout view selected, click the Insert tab.